pbKris/pbkris-nextjs-wpheadless-fe/README.md

 # Next.js Boilerplate with TypeScript & Testing

-This is a modern Next.js project bootstrapped with TypeScript, ESLint, Prettier, Vitest for testing, and shadcn/ui components.
+This is a modern Decoupled Next.js Frontend for Wordpress Headless project bootstrapped with TypeScript, ESLint, Prettier, Vitest for testing, and shadcn/ui components.
 It's designed as a production-ready boilerplate for building scalable web applications.

 ## 🚀 Features

-- ⚛️ **Next.js 14+** with App Router
+- ⚛️ **Next.js 15.3.3+** with App Router
 - 🟦 **TypeScript** for type safety
 - 📋 **ESLint & Prettier** for code quality and formatting
 - 🧪 **Vitest** with React Testing Library for comprehensive testing
-- 🎨 **shadcn/ui** components with Tailwind CSS and Radix UI
+- 🎨 **Shadcn/ui** components with Tailwind CSS and Radix UI
 - 📱 **Responsive Design** with Tailwind CSS
 - 🔒 **Husky** pre-commit hooks for linting and testing
 - 🌐 **Internationalization** ready (i18n setup)